awsdocs/amazon-managed-blockchain-management-guide/doc_source/managed-blockchain-hyperledger-create-member.md

 # Create a Member and Join a Network<a name="managed-blockchain-hyperledger-create-member"></a>

 You can use the Managed Blockchain console, the AWS CLI, or the Managed Blockchain SDK [CreateMember](https://docs.aws.amazon.com/managed-blockchain/latest/APIReference/>API_CreateMember.html) action to create a member in a network that your account is invited to\.
-If you created the Managed Blockchain network, you create the first member when you create the network\.
+If you created the network, you create the first member when you create the network\.
 All subsequent members must be invited to join by way of a member proposal\.

 After you create the member, for the member to be functional on the network, your account must have a VPC endpoint associated with the VPC endpoint service name published by the network\.
-For more information, see [Create an Interface VPC Endpoint to Connect to Managed Blockchain Network Resources](managed-blockchain-endpoints.md)\.
+For more information, see [Create an Interface VPC Endpoint for Hyperledger Fabric on Amazon Managed Blockchain](managed-blockchain-endpoints.md)\.
 You also must create at least one peer node in your membership\.
-For more information, see [Work with Peer Nodes in a Managed Blockchain Network](managed-blockchain-hyperledger-peer-nodes.md)\.
+For more information, see [Work with Hyperledger Fabric Peer Nodes on Managed Blockchain](managed-blockchain-hyperledger-peer-nodes.md)\.

-## To accept an invitation to create a member and join a network using the AWS Management Console<a name="w22aac17c15b9b1"></a>
+## To accept an invitation to create a member and join a network using the AWS Management Console<a name="w24aac18c15b9b1"></a>

 1. Open the Managed Blockchain console at [https://console\.aws\.amazon\.com/managedblockchain/](https://console.aws.amazon.com/managedblockchain/)\.